geobour98/CEID/README.md

 # CEID

-A collection of projects made by me when i was studying in Computer Engineering and Informatics Department.
+A collection of projects made by me while i was studying aat Computer Engineering and Informatics Department.